Sagerman, Annette Simon

 Summary:

-Mrs. Sagerman remembers her father Jacob Simon who was born Latvia, who came to the United States to escape Czar's army.
-He ran secondhand store on Federal Street.
+Annette Sagerman remembers her father Jacob Simon who was born in Latvia came to the United States to escape the Czar's army.
+He ran a secondhand store on Federal Street.
 Her mother was born and reared in St. Louis.
 Sagerman was born in 1924.
-She remembers her schooling; Orthodoxy and Adath Jeshurun; Goldstein's; Persky's; Fisher's Drug Store; Lerner's Restaurant (which was Kosher); movie prices (the Strand on Chestnut, Loew's and the Rialto (on 4th)); the 1937 flood; religious customs and rituals; picnics in Summers Park and Sennings Park; Charely Simon Deli; and Feitelson Deli.
+She remembers her schooling; Orthodoxy and Adath Jeshurun; Goldstein's; Persky's; Fisher's Drug Store; Lerner's Restaurant (which was Kosher); movie prices (the Strand on Chestnut, Loew's and the Rialto); the 1937 flood; religious customs and rituals; picnics in Summers Park and Sennings Park; Charely Simon Deli; and Feitelson Deli.
 She discusses her marriage in 1953, and her husband's family.
 She discusses the Young Men's Hebrew Association, and Morris Simon starting the YMHA Orchestra.

 Topic(s):